Dev-Isaiah/Personal-Site/README.md

 # Personal Site

 ## Overview:
 Read through the site to find some information about me and who I am!
-You can contact me here or via my CV(outdated) web page forums!
+You can contact me here or via my CV(outdated) web page forum!

 ## Languages:
  - [x] HTML